VarunGaneshan/VSD_SOC_DesignAndPlanning/README.md

 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/d88c02fb-f5e4-4379-ad79-9932dabe1cd9)
 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/ba11217d-c80d-43a7-8c5e-d1581b292c31)
 Similar to the flow discussed in the previous section,we see the flow starting from a software application.

+- Instruction Set Architecture : ISA defines the set of instructions and how they are encoded for a specific CPU architecture.
+It dictates how software communicates with the hardware, specifying operations like arithmetic, data movement, and control flow.
+ISAs can vary widely, influencing factors such as performance, power efficiency, and software compatibility.

+- RTL : It is a hardware description language abstraction level used in digital circuit design.
+It describes the behavior of a digital system by detailing the flow of data between registers and logic elements.
+RTL designs are closer to the hardware implementation, making them suitable for synthesis and subsequent physical design stages.

+- Physical Design : Physical design involves the transformation of a logical design (such as RTL) into a physical layout that can be manufactured as a semiconductor chip.It encompasses tasks like floorplanning, placement, routing, and verification

 - synthesized netlist : It is a digital blueprint of a circuit created after synthesis.
 It lists the electronic components and connections, representing the logical structure of the circuit without detailing its physical layout.
 This netlist serves as an intermediate step for further optimization and analysis in the chip design process before actual implementation.